 2. Do you act according to what you believe (there is no God) in or what you don’t believe in (lack belief in God)?

 Yes, I do.
 For instance, I write about it here and I engage people in discussion at times.
 I also very actively fail to attend church on Sunday morning.

 3. Do you think it is inconsistent for someone who “lacks belief” in God to work against God’s existence by attempting to show that God doesn’t exist?

 I don’t work against the existence of god, because it is impossible to work against the existence of something that for all intents and purposes doesn’t exist.
-It’s not possible to disprove the existence of god so I don’t say that god doesn’t exist.
 All I am saying is that based on logic, reason and science, it is highly unlikely that the god of the bible (or any other god) exists.
-Proof of his existence doesn’t seem to be forthcoming either, by the way.

 4. How sure are you that your atheism properly represents reality?